hands-on-cloud/managing-amazon-s3-terraform/s3_basics/README.md

 This section covers :

 - Creating a basic S3 Bucket using Terraform
-- Uploading an object to the created bucket using Terraform
+- Uploading files to the created bucket
+- ACLs
+- Blocking public access to the bucket